blues/app-accelerators/valve-monitor/firmware/README.md

 ## Testing

-Once you have the firmware running, you’ll next want to the firmware’s `main.cpp` file, uncomment the `#define PRODUCT_UID` line, and replace the hardcoded value with a ProductUID from the Notehub project you’d like to use.
+Once you have the firmware running, you’ll next want to open the firmware’s `main.cpp` file, uncomment the `#define PRODUCT_UID` line, and replace the hardcoded value with a ProductUID from the Notehub project you’d like to use.

 ```C